verbb/multi-add/README.md

 });
 ```

+## Events

+This plugin raises two events, much like normal the Commerce add to cart, which you can listen for in the same way.
+They are:

+`onBeforeMultiAddToCart` and `onMultiAddToCart`

+In each case the event parameters are:

+`order` (Commerce_OrderModel)
+`lineItems` (an array of Commerce_LineItemModel)

 ## Compatibility

 This plugin has been tested with Craft 2.5 and Craft Commerce 1.0.1187.

 ## Changelog

+0.0.7
+* [Added] Add custom events similar to the standard Commerce add to cart events.
+* [Fixed] Improved the documentation a bit based on recent Slack chats

+0.0.6
-0.0.6 [Added] Refactor as a controller & service, following the Commerce_CartService approach.
+* [Added] Refactor as a controller & service, following the Commerce_CartService approach.
 This makes it much faster and it supports rollback on failure too.

+0.0.5
-0.0.5 [Added] Add support for the new Commerce options[whatever] system
+* [Added] Add support for the new Commerce options[whatever] system

+0.0.4
-0.0.4 [Fixed] Updated with support Craft 2.5 and Commerce 0.9.1170+
+* [Fixed] Updated with support Craft 2.5 and Commerce 0.9.1170+

+0.0.3
-0.0.3 [Added] Add support for line item notes & add JSON returns for ajax requests
+* [Added] Add support for line item notes & add JSON returns for ajax requests

+0.0.2
-0.0.2 [Added] Simple debugging support, JSON responses, error logging to plugin log
+* [Added] Simple debugging support, JSON responses, error logging to plugin log

+0.0.1
-0.0.1 [Added] Creation and initial version of multiadd
+* [Added] Creation and initial version of multiadd

-## Thanks
+## Credits

-Thanks go out to [@lukeholder](https://github.com/lukeholder) and [Jeremy Daalder](https://github.com/bossanova808).
+By [Josh Crawford](https://github.com/engram-design) (of S. Group) (@crawf on Craft CMS Slack) and [Jeremy Daalder](https://github.com/bossanova808) (@jeremydaalder), with thanks to [Luke Holder](https://github.com/lukeholder) (@lukeholder).